Rubber roofing: most likely the best choice for a flat roof5 minutes

 Rubber roofing might be the finest solution for any property with a flat or almost flat (slope angle is 10 degrees or less) roof surface.
 It is relatively cost-effective, durable, easy to maintain, and suitable for large-area buildings.

 That is why thousands of US private property owners choose this covering material for their houses and outbuildings yearly.
 Most offices, malls, medical institutions, and industrial facilities are covered with rubberized materials for the same reasons.

 Rubber roofs: main advantages for property owners

-- Professionally installed rubber coverings (especially glued to the surface) are truly long-lived.
+- Professionally installed rubber coverings (especially glued to the surface) are long-lived.
 Many rubber roofs laid in the 70s are still in good trim.

 - Rubber coverings guarantee maximum waterproofing.
-Heavy rains, melting snow and even standing water on the roofing surface will not harm your property.
+Heavy rains, melting snow, and even standing water on the roofing surface will not harm your property.

 Rubber or traditional roof: let’s compare both approaches